Making the Most of Peer Analysis

 peer analysis

 Begin with the low-hanging fruit served up on your competitors’ websites.
-The vast majority of IR programs being conducted virtually right now presents an even greater opportunity to access and review both written materials and virtual event recordings in almost real-time.
-Easily available on public IR websites, IROs can scan for keywords in peer transcripts, quarterly and annual reports, analyst research, press releases and investor presentations, to determine their stance on relevant topics.
+Since many IR programs are conducted virtually, it presents an even greater opportunity to access and review written materials and virtual event recordings in almost real-time.
+Available on public IR websites, IROs can scan for keywords in peer transcripts, quarterly and annual reports, analyst research, press releases, and investor presentations to determine their stance on relevant topics.

-Specifically, it’s become increasingly important to analyze peer earnings and analyst event Q&A. A key best practice is to aggregate live updates on all the questions asked on these calls and sort them by theme and relevancy.
+Specifically, analyzing peer earnings and analyst event Q&A has become increasingly important.
+A key best practice is aggregating live updates on all the questions asked on these calls and sorting them by theme and relevancy.
 This can help quickly identify hot topics on the Street to ensure senior management is prepared to speak to these issues.

 Social media also provides an excellent opportunity to monitor the broader discussion around your company, competitors, and the market at large.
-It’s crucial to monitor activity on your social channels, as well as those of your competitors and industry media and pundits, for real-time feedback on what followers are saying and to gauge sentiment.
+Monitoring activity on your social channels and those of your competitors, industry media, and pundits is crucial for real-time feedback on what followers are saying and for gauging sentiment.

-This monitoring can provide a preview of market activity, even predicting share price movements and volatility.
-Observing the social media accounts of your competitors provides a low-cost and easy way to learn how they’re engaging investors, gauge their shareholder reactions, and gain insights on what may be on the horizon for your industry and your company.
+This monitoring can preview market activity, even predicting share price movements and volatility.
+Observing the social media accounts of your competitors provides a low-cost and easy way to learn how they’re engaging investors, gauge their shareholder reactions, and gain insights into what may be on the horizon for your industry and your company.

-While this strategy can be more difficult to screen for, it helps ensure the IRO is positioning the company within a market where there could be real interest.
-A thematic targeting approach requires a deeper understanding of key company characteristics and a definition of what the company represents.
+While this strategy can be more challenging to screen for, it helps ensure the IRO is positioning the company within a market where there could be genuine interest.
+A thematic targeting approach requires a deeper understanding of key company characteristics and defining what the company represents.
 Expanding the base of potential targets using this thematic focus can deliver real returns by helping to get your carefully crafted and compelling equity story to the right audience.

 Some examples of these themes are: